Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- The Tigers have a +157 scoring differential, topping opponents by 13.1 points per game.
-They're putting up 82.3 points per game to rank 43rd in college basketball and are giving up 69.2 per outing to rank 130th in college basketball.
+- The Tigers outscore opponents by 13.1 points per game (scoring 82.3 points per game to rank 43rd in college basketball while allowing 69.2 per contest to rank 130th in college basketball) and have a +157 scoring differential overall.

-- Clemson ranks 81st in college basketball at 39.1 rebounds per game.
-That's 6.8 more than the 32.3 its opponents average.
+- Clemson grabs 39.1 rebounds per game (81st in college basketball) while conceding 32.3 per contest to its opponents.
+It outrebounds opponents by 6.8 boards per game.

-- Clemson makes 9.6 three-pointers per game (33rd in college basketball) while shooting 39.2% from beyond the arc (12th in college basketball).
-It is making 1.8 more threes per outing than its opponents, who drain 7.8 per game while shooting 31.4%.
+- Clemson hits 1.8 more threes per contest than the opposition, 9.6 (33rd in college basketball) compared to its opponents' 7.8.

-- Clemson has lost the turnover battle by 1.1 turnovers per game, committing 10.2 (55th in college basketball action) while forcing 9.1 (355th in college basketball).
+- Clemson has committed 1.1 more turnovers per game than its opponents, averaging 10.2 (55th in college basketball action) while forcing 9.1 (355th in college basketball).

 Miami (FL) Performance Insights

-- The Hurricanes are outscoring opponents by 14.9 points per game, with a +179 scoring differential overall.
-They put up 84.7 points per game (22nd in college basketball) and allow 69.8 per contest (144th in college basketball).
+- The Hurricanes' +179 scoring differential (outscoring opponents by 14.9 points per game) is a result of putting up 84.7 points per game (22nd in college basketball) while giving up 69.8 per outing (144th in college basketball).

-- Miami (FL) wins the rebound battle by 5.4 boards on average.
-It records 38.2 rebounds per game, 115th in college basketball, while its opponents grab 32.8.
+- Miami (FL) grabs 38.2 rebounds per game (116th in college basketball) while allowing 32.8 per outing to opponents.
+It outrebounds opponents by 5.4 boards per game.

-- Miami (FL) knocks down 1.6 more threes per contest than the opposition, 9.3 (49th in college basketball) compared to its opponents' 7.7.
+- Miami (FL) hits 9.3 three-pointers per game (49th in college basketball) while shooting 41.2% from beyond the arc (fourth-best in college basketball).
+It is making 1.6 more threes than its opponents, who drain 7.7 per game at 26.4%.

-- Miami (FL) and its opponents have been mostly even in the turnover battle.
+- Miami (FL) and its opponents have been relatively even in the turnover battle.
 The Hurricanes commit 13.1 per game (290th in college basketball) and force 13.2 (91st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.